openSUSE/opi/README.md

 ```

 ```
+usage: opi [-h] [-v] [-r] [query [query ...]]

 openSUSE Package Installer
 ==========================

 Search and install almost all packages available for openSUSE and SLE:
   1. openSUSE Build Service
   2. Packman
   2. Popular packages for various vendors

-Usage: opi <query>
+positional arguments:

-  <query> can be any package name or part of it and will be searched for
+  query                 can be any package name or part of it and will be
-  both at the openSUSE Build Service and Packman.
+                        searched for both at the openSUSE Build Service and Packman.
+                        If multiple query arguments are provided only results matching all of them are returned.

+optional arguments:
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -r, --reversed-output
+                        print the search results in reverse
-Also this queries can be used to install packages from various other vendors:

-  chrome            Google Chrome webbrowser codecs            Media Codecs from Packman Repo msteams           Microsoft Teams skype             Microsoft Skype teamviewer        Teamviewer remote access vscode            Microsoft Visual Studio Code vscodium          Visual Studio Codium
+Also these queries can be used to install packages from various other vendors: atom              Atom Text Editor brave             Brave web browser chrome            Google Chrome web browser codecs            Media Codecs from Packman and official repo dotnet            Microsoft .NET megasync          Mega Desktop App msedge-beta       Microsoft Edge Beta msedge-dev        Microsoft Edge Dev msteams           Microsoft Teams plex              Plex Media Server skype             Microsoft Skype slack             Slack messenger sublime           Editor for code, markup and prose teamviewer        TeamViewer remote access vivaldi           Vivaldi web browser vscode            Microsoft Visual Studio Code vscodium          Visual Studio Codium yandex-disk       Yandex.Disk cloud storage client zoom              Zoom Video Conference
 ```